godotengine/godot-docs/classes/class_vehiclebody.rst

 | *Getter* | get_steering()      |
 +----------+---------------------+

 The steering angle for the vehicle.
 Setting this to a non-zero value will result in the vehicle turning when it's moving.
-Wheels that have :ref:`VehicleWheel.set_use_as_steering<class_VehicleWheel_property_set_use_as_steering>` set to true will automatically be rotated.
+Wheels that have :ref:`VehicleWheel.use_as_steering<class_VehicleWheel_property_use_as_steering>` set to true will automatically be rotated.